zhwa/mlir-example/book/Chapter-01-Introduction.md

 ### Python Integration with Pybind11

 The final piece is exposing our JIT compiler to Python so we can easily test and use it.
 Pybind11 provides seamless C++/Python integration.
-The implementation in `bindings.cpp` wraps our JIT compiler in a Python-friendly interface:
+The implementation in `bindings.cpp` wraps our JIT compiler in a Python-friendly interface.

+**Understanding the Python ↔ C++ Boundary**: This is where Python's high-level NumPy arrays cross into C++'s low-level memory world.
+Python code calls `gemm(A, B)` with NumPy arrays.
+Pybind11 extracts raw memory pointers from these arrays.
+We pass these pointers to JIT-compiled machine code (which expects raw float pointers).
+The compiled code writes results directly into memory.
+Python sees the modified NumPy array.
+Understanding this boundary is crucial for performance—copying data across this boundary is expensive, so we avoid it by passing pointers.

 ```cpp
 py::array_t<float> gemm(py::array_t<float> A, py::array_t<float> B) {